OlgaFlower/SeeSi-Legal/TermsAndConditions.en.md

 ## 3. Accounts

-An account is required to access and use SeeSi.
+An account is required for the app itself.
+You must register or sign in to add people, answer questionnaires and see your results.

-You must register or sign in before using the app.
+**Help Now is the exception.** The emergency numbers and support services it lists can be opened without an account and without unlocking the app, from the sign-in screen and from the lock screen.
+Only reporting that a service did not work needs an account.

 You are responsible for maintaining the confidentiality of your account credentials and for all activity that occurs under your account.